SriSaiPranavi/Frontend-Book-Review-System/README.md

 # Frontend-Book-Review-System
-A simple frontend web application that allows users to submit and view book reviews with ratings using HTML, CSS, and JavaScript.
+This project is a frontend-only book review website built using HTML, CSS, and JavaScript.
+Users can submit book reviews by entering the book title, author name, review text, and rating.
+Submitted reviews are dynamically displayed on the page without using any backend or database.